 After the procedure, your nose will be packed and you will have a splint on the surface of your nose.
 The packing is removed after 5 days, and the splint after one week.
-Immediately after the splint is removed, the nose will begin to swell.
-You will be given flesh colored tape to place on your nose.
+Immediately after the splint is removed, your nose will begin to swell.
+You will be given flesh-colored tape to place on your nose.
 The initial swelling will decrease by about 70% in two months, though it will take at least a year before all of the swelling has resolved.
 The appearance of the nose will continue to change for about one year.

 Patience is a virtue for this surgery, but for many patients, the resulting confidence in their improved appearance is well worth it.

-Dr. Nitta is not only board certified in Plastic Surgery, she also is board certified in Otolaryngology/ Head and Neck surgery, providing her the additional expertise and experience to perform your facial surgery.
+Dr. Nitta is not only Board-Certified in Plastic Surgery, she also is Board-Certified in Otolaryngology/ Head and Neck surgery, providing her the additional expertise and experience to perform your facial surgery.